 1 Threshold values for determining when coordination is required between, on one hand, transmitting space stations in the fixed-satellite service or the broadcasting-satellite service and, on the other hand, a receiving space station in the feeder-link Plan or List or a proposed new or modified receiving space station in the List, in the frequency bands 17.3-18.1 GHz (Regions 1 and 3) and in the feeder-link Plan or a proposed modification to the Plan in the frequency band 17.3-17.8 GHz (Region 2) (WRC-03)

-With respect to § 7.1, Article 7, coordination of a transmitting space station in the fixed-satellite service or in the broadcasting-satellite service with a receiving space station in a broadcasting-satellite service feeder link in the Regions 1 and 3 feeder-link Plan or List, or a proposed new or modified receiving space station in the List, or in the Region 2 feeder-link Plan or proposed modification to the Plan is required when the power flux-density arriving at the receiving space station of a broadcasting-satellite service feeder link of another administration would cause an increase in the noise temperature of the feeder-link space station which exceeds a threshold value of ΔTs / Ts corresponding to 6%. ΔTs / Ts is calculated in accordance with Case II of the method given in Appendix 8.
-(WRC-03) (WRC-23)
+With respect to § 7.1, Article 7, coordination of a transmitting geostationary space station in the fixed-satellite service or in the broadcasting-satellite service with a receiving space station in a broadcasting-satellite service feeder link in the Regions 1 and 3 feeder-link Plan or List, or a proposed new or modified receiving space station in the List, or in the Region 2 feeder-link Plan or proposed modification to the Plan is required when the power flux-density arriving at the receiving space station of a broadcasting-satellite service feeder link of another administration would cause an increase in the noise temperature of the feeder-link space station which exceeds a threshold value of ΔTs / Ts corresponding to 6%. ΔTs / Ts is calculated in accordance with Case II of the method given in Appendix 8.

+In Region 2, with respect to § 7.1, Article 7, a transmitting non-geostationary system in the fixed-satellite service with respect to a receiving space station in the broadcasting-satellite feeder link in the Region 2 feeder-link Plan or proposed modification to the Plan shall meet the equivalent power flux-density limit in table 22-3 of Article 22.
+(WRC-23)

 Reasons: Consequential based on Table 22-3 updates for epfd is to protect AP30A